All Products

 Configure Client IP Address

 If a Layer 7 proxy is deployed in front of WAF, you can specify the method that you want WAF to use to obtain the IP addresses of clients.
-Layer 7 proxies include Anti-DDoS Proxy and Alibaba Cloud CDN.
-This way, WAF can obtain the originating IP addresses of clients, match requests with protection rules, such as IP address blacklist rules, and display details in security reports, such as source IP addresses.
+Layer 7 proxies include Anti-DDoS Pro, Anti-DDoS Premium, and Alibaba Cloud CDN.
+This way, WAF can obtain the actual IP addresses of clients, match requests with corresponding protection rules, such as IP address blacklist rules, and display information on security reports, such as source IP addresses.

 Note